soulgalore/savings/README.md

-Check how much you can save in KB in one page
+Check how much you can save in kb for one page
 ==============

 Background: